Breadcrumbs

 • Your personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed.

-• You object to the processing pursuant to Article 21(1) GDPR and there are no overriding legitimate grounds for the processing, or you object to the processing pursuant to Article 21(2) GDPR.
+• You object to the processing pursuant to Art.
+21(1) GDPR and there are no overriding legitimate grounds for the processing, or you object to the processing pursuant to Art.
+21(2) GDPR.

 • Your personal data have been unlawfully processed.